Last Updated on: by

-- Unlike polysaccharides and proteins, lipids are not polymers—they lack a repeating momomeric unit.
+- Unlike polysaccharides and proteins, lipids are not polymers—they lack a repeating monomeric unit.

 - They are made from two molecules: Glycerol and Fatty Acids.

-- A glycerol molecule is made up from three carbon atoms with a hydroxyl group attached to it and hydrogen atoms occupying the remaining positions.
+- A glycerol molecule is made up of three carbon atoms with a hydroxyl group attached to it and hydrogen atoms occupying the remaining positions.

 - Fatty acids consist of an acid group at one end of the molecule and a hydrocarbon chain, which is usually denoted by the letter ‘R’.